Diman198B/Timer/README.md

 ## Usage:
 Enter a value within the specified range and press START.

-## Troubleshooting:
-Testing has shown that after the end of the timer, the new specified value is not accepted.
-To resolve this issue, please refresh the page.
-The timer may not display correctly in different browsers and on different devices, as the emphasis was on js practice.
+To restart the timer, refresh the page in your browser and enter a new number.

 ## Author:
 Dmitry Barabash